dotnet/docs/docs/machine-learning/how-to-guides/load-data-model-builder.md

 Learn how to load your training datasets from a file or a SQL Server database for use in one of the Model Builder scenarios for ML.NET.
 Model Builder scenarios can use SQL Server databases, image files, and CSV or TSV file formats as training data.

-## Training dataset limitations in Model Builder

-Model Builder limits the amount and type of data you can use for training models:

-- SQL Server data: No size limit
-- CSV and TSV files: No size limit
-- Images: PNG and JPG only.
+Model Builder only accepts TSV, CSV, and TXT files with comma, tab, and semi-colon delimiters and PNG and JPG images.

 ## Model Builder scenarios

 Model Builder helps you create models for the following machine learning scenarios:

 - Sentiment analysis (binary classification): Classify textual data into two categories.
-- Issue classification (multiclass classification): Classify textual data into 3 or more categories.
+- Text classification (multiclass classification): Classify textual data into 3 or more categories.
-- Price prediction (regression): Predict a numeric value.
+- Value prediction (regression): Predict a numeric value.
 - Image classification (deep learning): Categorize images based on characteristics.
 - Object detection (deep learning): Find objects within images.
 This can find one or more objects and label them accordingly.
-- Custom scenario: Build custom scenarios from your data using regression, classification, and other tasks.

 This article covers classification and regression scenarios with textual or numerical data, image classification, and object detection scenarios.